When you contact our firm regarding a traffic matter, we know that your traffic case is very

 Some attorneys might not seem to care about your case, or put it on the back burner while they focus on cases they consder "more important".
-At Curtis Sluder and Associates, we care.
+At The Curtis Sluder Law Firm, we care.
 When our attorneys are working on your case, we consider that case to be as important as any case we handle.
-Because I know it is to you.
+Because we know it is to you.
 That one "simple" ticket could mean your insurance rates will skyrocket, and disrupt the tight budget so many of us find ourselves on.
 That one "simple" ticket could be the one that costs you your license, your job, your way of life.
 No case we accept is treated as if it is "minor" or unimportant.
 We strive to provide the best possible representation with every case, and consider the person, the facts, and the financial and legal impact behind each case.

 LICENSE POINTS AND REVOCATION:

 NC law can be very harsh when it comes to otherwise minor traffic matters.
 There are over 70 ways to lose your privilege to drive in this state.
 Please do not assume that your minor ticket will not have serious consequences.

 Some of the most common-

 Speeding, over 55 and more than 15 over the limit

 Speeding, in excess of 80 mph